-There are multiple occasions that require starting a boat motor out of water, such as warming it up during winterization, checking the vessel before launching on water, or simply doing regular engine examination.
+There are multiple occasions that require starting a boat motor out of water, such as warming it up during winterization, checking the vessel before launching on water, or simply doing a regular engine examination.
 Running a boat on land is not something you can take lightly as the wrong techniques can dry out the engine and cause irreversible damages.

 No pressure!
 All you need to do is constantly supply water into the engine while it’s running.
 A garden hose and a motor flusher can be used to fake a lake’s water conditions.

 Dive in for a step-by-step guide on how to start an inboard boat engine out of water, along with pro tips to keep the engine out of harm’s way while doing this.